aplus-framework/routing/guide/index.rst

 Most receive the name of the HTTP method to which the Route is assigned.

 For example, the HTTP GET method has the ``get`` method.
 The POST, ``post``, etc.

+Let's see below an example in which the routing will only receive URLs that start with the origin ``http://domain.tld`` and in it, will have a collection of routes for the various HTTP verbs.

+In the third parameter of the ``serve`` method, an argument with the name of the collection is accepted, which will be prefixed to the name of the routes:

 .. code-block:: php